 This analysis suggests that the original Paulson Plan not only would have been extremely costly for taxpayers, but it would have also been unfeasible in the terms proposed by Paulson.
-Even ignoring the fact that it would have been difficult to limit the purchase of assets from banks alone and assuming a generous overpayment (20%), the entire TARP money would have not been sufficient to rescue the ten largest banks alone.
+Even ignoring the fact that it would have been difficult to limit the purchase of assets from banks alone and assuming a generous overpayment (20%), the entire TARP money would not have been sufficient to rescue the ten largest banks alone.
+Had it been implemented, this plan would have exposed taxpayers to a significant amount of risk.

-By contrast, the revised Paulson plan seems to perform the best, among the options considered at the time and analyzed by Philippon and Schnabel (2009).
-It has the lowest up-front investment need, the lowest up-front cost, which more than compensate for the higher 5% VaR.
+By contrast, the Revised Paulson Plan seems to perform the best, among the options considered at the time and analyzed by Philippon and Schnabl (2009).
+It has the lowest up-front investment need, the lowest up-front cost, and the lowest sum of the immediate cost plus VaR cost.
 This advantage stems from the cost effectiveness of the debt guarantee.
 A debt guarantee on unsecured debt provides the necessary access to funds in a crucial moment, making all the debt safer, while not guaranteeing it all.
-The only drawback of the revised Paulson Plan vis-à-vis alternatives is the higher government ownership of banks it generates.
+The only drawback of the Revised Paulson Plan vis-à-vis alternatives is the higher government ownership of banks it generates.

-While the revised Paulson plan performs best within this set of options, it is clearly dominated by a debt for equity swap along the lines of what proposed by Zingales (2008a and b).
-The idea aims at eliminating the threat of default by converting long term debt into equity.
-To protect the value of the existing equityholders, such a plan would grant them the option to buy back their claim from the old debtholders (now transformed in equityholders) at the face value of debt.
-The beauty of this scheme, first devised by Bebchuck (1988), is that is that it does not require any valuation of the existing assets, which is the biggest problem any plan is facing given the uncertainty in the value of the underlying assets.
-Since this plan does not involve any Government money, all the entries are obviously zero.
-We did compute, however, whether the conversion of the long term debt would have been sufficient to achieve the stated goals.
-In fact, it is more than sufficient.
-Converting the long term debt insure a dramatic drop of the CDS rates to 7-8 basis points, the level most banks had at the beginning of 2007.
-So this plan was economically feasible, but it would have required new legislation to be implemented (Swagel, 2009).
+While the Revised Paulson plan performs best within this set of options, it is clearly dominated by a debt-for-equity swap along the lines proposed by Zingales (2008a, 2008b).
+The idea aims at eliminating the threat of default by converting long-term debt into equity.
+To protect the value of the existing equity holders, such a plan would grant them the option to buy back their claim from the old debt holders (now transformed into equity holders) at the face value of debt.
+The beauty of this scheme, first devised by Bebchuk (1988), is that it does not require any valuation